This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 LIVE MUSIC & MASTERFUL MIXING

-Wrap up your night at Schooner Bar, where perfectly mixed cocktails and live entertainment come together in a warm-lit nautical-themed lounge.
-Cozy up in a seat under the mast, by the portholes, or right by the gleaming grand piano.
-The sing-along's about to being.
+Wrap up your night at Schooner Bar, where perfectly mixed cocktails and live entertainment come together in a warmly lit nautical-themed lounge.
+Cosy up in a seat under the mast, by the portholes or right by the gleaming grand piano.
+The sing-along's about to begin.

 Beverage Package or A La Carte